cookienerds/gingersnap/docs/external/networking/futures.md

 (async () => {

-  // Or you can await the future const result = await future;
+  // Or you can await the future.
+NOTE this future was already executed.
+  // They can only be executed once const result = await future;
   console.log('Got number ' + result);
 })();